pubqio/pubq-js/README.md

+# PUBQ JavaScript SDK

+[PUBQ](https://pubq.io) is a pub/sub channels cloud and this is the official JavaScript client library including both real-time and REST interfaces.

+To meet PUBQ and see more info and examples, please read the [documentation](https://pubq.io/docs).

 # Getting Started

+Follow these steps to just start building with PUBQ in JavaScript or see the [Quickstart guide](https://pubq.io/docs/getting-started/quickstart) which covers more programming languages.

 ## Install with package manager

-Use any package manager like npm or yarn to install the library.
+Use any package manager like npm or yarn to install the JavaScript SDK.

 Npm: